 As you move forward through your value-based journey, you may benefit from hearing some hard truths relative to current approaches, former management, or previous care delivery processes.
 And that is okay!
-As I mentioned at the top, we are all evolving as consumers and solution providers.
+We are all evolving as consumers and solution providers.

 4. Can they accommodate the complexities and nuances that make my organization unique?